Cavity optimization for Unruh effect at small accelerations: Acknowledgments

-10pt {\bf Acknowledgments:} D.J.S thanks the Indian Institute of Science Education and Research (IISER) Mohali, Punjab, India for the financial support.
-He would also like to acknowledge Department of Science and Technology, India, for supporting this work through Project under DST/INSPIRE/04/2016/000571.
-Research of K.L. is partially supported by the Department of Science and Technology (DST) of the Government of India through a research grant under INSPIRE Faculty Award (DST/INSPIRE/04/2016/000571).
+The authors thank (Late) Prof. T. Padmanabhan and S. Shankaranarayanan for useful comments on the manuscript.
+D. J. S thanks the Indian Institute of Science Education and Research (IISER) Mohali, Punjab, India for the financial support.
+He would also like to acknowledge Department of Science and Technology, India, for supporting this work through Project No. DST/INSPIRE/04/2016/000571.
+Research by K. L is partially supported by the Startup Research Grant of SERB, Government of India (SRG/2019/002202).